DevExpress-Examples/wpf-dock-layout-manager-build-a-layout-similar-to-visual-studio/Readme.md

 <img src="https://raw.githubusercontent.com/DevExpress-Examples/how-to-build-a-layout-similar-to-visual-studio-t326805/15.1.3+/media/a426f3e0-a7bd-11e5-80bf-00155d62480c.png">

 There are several ways to display tabs in DXDocking.
 Please refer to <a href="https://www.devexpress.com/Support/Center/p/T326792">How to display items in tabs</a> to be aware of all available options.
-In this scenario, use a <a href="https://documentation.devexpress.com/#WPF/CustomDocument6825">Tabbed Group</a>, as it supports reordering panels, removing and adding new panels.
+In this scenario, use a [Tabbed Group](https://docs.devexpress.com/WPF/DevExpress.Xpf.Docking.TabbedGroup), as it supports reordering panels, removing and adding new panels.

 ```xaml
 <dxdo:TabbedGroup>